BlueByteSystemsInc/PDMShell/src/ADDTOVAULT.md

 >[!IMPORTANT]
 > If you specify the word "DELETE" as the value, PDMShell will delete that property from in the migrated file during the add operation. **The original file will not be affected**.

+If you specify `-clear`, PDMShell will clear all the properties from the file before adding it to the vault and prior to apply the property map.

 ---